-Application of Information and Communication Technology (ICT) has a huge impact upon the structures of public administration systems.
+Anything which affects the public administration systems is important from the viewpoint of UPSC Civil Services Exam.
+Application of Information and Communication Technology (ICT) has a huge impact on the structures of public administration systems.
 Technological advancements facilitate the administrative systems by enabling:

 - Administrative Development; and